-Vivo calls for participants in PUBG Cup
+Vivo calls for local participants in PUBG Cup

-Vivo Communication Technology Co.
-Ltd. (Vivo) is inviting Gen Z gamers and the local esports community for its inaugural Turbo Cup Challenge Tournament for the online battle royale game PlayerUnknown’s Battlegrounds (PUBG).
+Chinese smartphone maker Vivo is inviting Gen Z gamers and the local e-sports community for its inaugural Turbo Cup Challenge Tournament for the online battle royale game PlayerUnknown’s Battlegrounds (PUBG).

 On July 9, the competition will gather players hailing from Malaysia, Vietnam, Thailand, and the Philippines.